spf13/viper/README.md

 * setting defaults
 * reading from JSON, TOML, and YAML config files
+* live watching and re-reading of config files (optional)
 * reading from environment variables
 * reading from remote config systems (Etcd or Consul), and watching changes
 * reading from command line flags